-6. EXTRAORDINARY MEETINGS OF THE COUNCIL AND COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES

-- a.
-The Mayor of the Council may convene an extraordinary meeting of the Council at any time. - b.
-If the Mayor of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c.
-The chairman of a committee may convene an extraordinary meeting of the committee at any time. - d.
-If the chairman of a committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two Councillors, any two Councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two Councillors. - c The Chair of a committee, or a sub-committee may convene an extraordinary meeting of the committee, or the sub-committee at any time. - d If the Chair of a committee, or a sub-committee does not call an extraordinary meeting within seven (7) days of having been requested to do so by two (2) members, the sub-committee may convene an extraordinary meeting of the committee, or a sub-committee.